3. Range and content

 This section outlines the breadth of the subject on which teachers should draw when teaching the key concepts and key processes.

-The study of RE should include:
+The study of geography should include:

 - a variety of scales, from personal, local, regional, national, international and continental, to global

 - a range of investigations, focusing on places, themes or issues

 - key aspects of the UK, including its changing human and physical geography, current issues and its place in the world today

 - different parts of the world in their wider settings and contexts, including the European Union and regions or countries in different states of development